Karin Söder: Ascendancy

 In 1971, Söder was elected a Member of the Swedish Parliament, a position she held until 1991.
 The same year she became a member of parliament, she also became the second vice leader of the Centre Party.
 When Sweden got a centre-right government under Centre Party Prime Minister Thorbjörn Fälldin in 1976, she was named Minister for Foreign Affairs, the first woman ever to hold the post in Sweden.
 Söder's party left the government in 1978 over a conflict on nuclear power, and she was succeeded by liberal Hans Blix.
 In 1979 the Centre Party rejoined the coalition, and Söder returned to the Cabinet as Minister of Health and Social Affairs in 1979.
 The same year she was promoted to the post as the party's first vice leader.
 She held her ministerial post until the centre-right coalition lost the 1982 elections to the Social Democrats.

 Leader of the Centre Party

 In 1985, when Thorbjörn Fälldin stepped down after an unsuccessful election, she finally reached the highest position in her party, making the Centre Party the first major Swedish party to be headed by a woman.
 Her time at the top would however be short.
-Due to health reasons, she left the party leadership in 1987, succeeded by Olof Johansson.
+For health reasons, she left the party leadership in 1987, succeeded by Olof Johansson.